 “This is just a first step in holding elected officials accountable for their recent actions.
 If BTA’s demands are not fully satisfied by the governing body, the Essex Watch will escalate any ongoing issues further with state and federal law enforcement agencies, alongside a vigorous public corruption awareness campaign in the media.
 No one is above the law, despite what Belleville politicians seem to believe year after year.”

-The Observers Kevin Canessa may be reached at kc@theobserver.com or @kevincanessa on Facebook & Twitter.
+The Observer’s Kevin Canessa may be reached at kc@theobserver.com or @kevincanessa on Facebook & Twitter.
 Feedback is welcome and encouraged.

 Learn more about the writer ...

-Kevin A. Canessa Jr. is the editor of and broadcaster at The Observer, a place where he has served on and off since 2006.
-He is responsible for the editorial content of the newspaper and website, the production of the e-Newspaper, writing several stories per week (including the weekly editorial), conducting live broadcasts on Facebook Live, including a weekly recap of the news — and much more behind the scenes.
+Kevin A. Canessa Jr. is the editor of and broadcaster at The Observer, an organization he has served since 2006.
+He is responsible for the editorial content of the newspaper and website, the production of the e-Newspaper, writing several stories per week (including the weekly editorial), conducting live broadcasts on social media channels such as YouTube, Facebook, and X, including a weekly recap of the news — and much more behind the scenes.
 Between 2006 and 2008, he introduced the newspaper to its first-ever blog — which included podcasts, audio and video.
 Originally from Jersey City, Kevin lived in Kearny until 2004, lived in Port St. Lucie.
-Florida, for four years until February 2016 and in March of that year, he moved back to West Hudson to return to The Observer full time.
+Florida, for four years until February 2016 and in March of that year, he moved back to Kearny to return to The Observer full time.
 Click Here to send Kevin an email.